HackForChangeIN/OpenGov/docs/Platform Overview.md

 # Overview
-OpenGov is a platform for Indian Citizens to understand the proceedings of the government and connect with their representatives in a meaningful manner
+OpenGov is a platform for Indian Citizens to understand the proceedings of the government and connect with their representatives in a meaningful manner.

+To than end, our focus is on information collection & visualization and citizen connect.

-# Features
+# Features (Phase 0)
     - Home
+        - Recent Parliamentary Activity
+        - Recent Social Activity
+        - Recent Activity on the platform

     - Information Pages
+        - Legislators
+            - Profile
+                - Education
+                - Declared Assets
+                - Contact Information
+                - Constituency

+            - Parliamentary Activity
+                - Bill Votes
+                - Questions and Answers
+                - Attendance

+            -     - Social Activity
+                - New Mentions
+        - Bills
+            - Sector Wise*

+        - Committees

     - Search
         - Search Results
+        -
+        -
+    - Legislator
+        - Login
+        - Claim Profile
+        - Update his mission / purpose
+        - Answer Questions

+    - Journalist(s)
+        - Login / Register
-    - Internationalization?
+        - Ask Questions
-        - We should support English, Hindi to start with
+        - Contribute to OpenGov

 # Application Overview